-- 1. A student wishes to modify the math requirement in Algebra II after completion of two (2) math credits - o the student will take Algebra I, Geometry, and write a PC so Algebra II can be taken - o his/her 11th and 12th grade year - o the student will take Algebra I, Geometry, and 1⁄2 of Algebra II, write the PC then take an - o additional 1.5 credits of math taken in his/her 11th and 12th grade year - 2.
-A student wishes to go beyond the academic credit requirements by adding more math, science, English, or world languages after completing two social studies credits (one must be civics) - 3.
-A student with a disability needs to modify the credit requirement (i.e. reduce the number of content expectations per subject.
+- 1. A student wishes to modify the math requirement in Algebra II after completion of two (2) math credits. - the student will take Algebra I, Geometry, and write a PC so Algebra II can be taken - \circ his/her 11th and 12th grade year - $\circ~$ the student will take Algebra I, Geometry, and $\frac{1}{2}$ of Algebra II, write the PC then take an - o additional 1.5 credits of math taken in his/her 11th and 12th grade year - 2.
+A student wishes to go beyond the academic credit requirements may meet with a Counselor and discuss personal curriculum options.

+3. A student with a disability needs to modify the credit requirement (i.e., reduce the number of content expectations per subject.

-We will continue to keep updated with the MAISD on the personal curriculum
+We will continue to keep updated with the MAISD on the personal curriculum changes that occur with the Department of Education.